Top 30 Best Indian Bloggers in 2026

 Yes and no.

-Every other list of the best blogger in India you see is actually the list of top blogs and not of the best bloggers.
+Every other list of the best blogger in India you see is actually a list of top blogs, not of the best bloggers.

-Blogs are important, but what these bloggers are doing out of their writer’s block is even more important.
-Newcomers get inspired mostly by how their inspirations are doing.
+Blogs matter, but what these bloggers do to push past their own writer’s block matters more.
+Newcomers get inspired by how their heroes are actually doing.
 What are their earnings, and how much traffic are they getting?

-Anyone can start a blog now when there are plenty of tools and all are available.
-People like Harsh, Amit, Anil and I — are on the list because we started when it was all deserts and jungles.
+Anyone can start a blog now.
+The tools are cheap and everywhere.
+People like Harsh, Amit, Anil and I are on the list because we started when it was all deserts and jungles, with no playbook to copy.

-Everyone has their own story, and my purpose is not to get into that (for now, at least).
+Everyone has their own story, and my purpose isn’t to get into all of that here.

-All I wanted was to create a list of bloggers that really deserved to be on this list.
+All I wanted was to build a list of bloggers who genuinely deserve to be on it.

 Is This List for Me?

 Yes.
-If you wish to start as a blogger or are looking for some inspiration from the top bloggers around you, then this list of the best Indian bloggers, featuring every top 10 blogger in India worth knowing, is made just for you.
+If you want to start as a blogger or you’re looking for inspiration from the top bloggers around you, then this list of the best Indian bloggers, featuring every top 10 blogger in India worth knowing, is made for you.

 Feel free to be inspired by the blogging genius of these people.
-I have done my best to ensure transparency.
-Plus, this list is entirely open to all.
+I’ve done my best to keep it transparent, and the list is entirely open to all.

-If you know a blogger who is worth being listed here, please ask them to drop a message here.
+If you know a blogger worth listing here, please ask them to drop a message here.
 I respond to each and every email.

 How Did I Make This List?

-First of all, it is all about bloggers and not blogs.
-Blogs teach you but cannot motivate you enough.
-This is a list of bloggers made for bloggers by just another blogger.
+First, it’s all about bloggers and not blogs.
+Blogs teach you but can’t motivate you on their own.
+This is a list of bloggers, made for bloggers, by just another blogger.

-I have focused on the personal achievements of the top Indian bloggers, the kind of creators you think of when someone asks who is the number one blogger in India.
-I have also given weightage to some stats like their complete reach, website traffic, domain authority, domain rating, social media influence, and the quality of content they deliver.
+I focused on the personal achievements of the top Indian bloggers, the kind of creators you think of when someone asks who is the number one blogger in India.
+I also weighed stats like total reach, website traffic, domain authority, domain rating, social media influence, and the quality of content they deliver.
+For 2026, I added one more filter: I confirmed each blog is still being published or actively maintained.

 Criteria for Being the Best Bloggers in India